 Ashley is a consummate actress and her charismatic persona is so captivating that she kept the old play moving with freshness not often seen.
 She breathes new life into Dolly.

 One thing that Mary Ellen has learned from Dolly that has led her through both her professional and personal life is to “never let down”.
 That constant quest of being present, being in the moment.
 Partaking of the world.
 As Dolly says, “I want to rejoin the human race.
 Ephraim, let me go…”

-She doesn’t feel that Jerry Herman ever saw her do it.
+Unfortunately, Jerry Herman never saw her do it.
 She feels that Jerry is the quintessential Broadway writer.
 Look at what he wrote!
 Very simple in his approach to “grab these women”.
-He knows how to write for the female voice.”That is a very essential thing.
+He knows how to write for the female voice.
+“That is a very essential thing.
 There are many writers who don’t.
 Today, we have different types of singing.
 When I first started out, we didn’t have mikes.
-We just got out there and sang.
+We just got out there and sang.”